maithili-k/griddocs/source/Pages/Practices/projectmine/rcauth.rst

 2. RCauth proxy is only enabled for ProjectMinE.
 If you are involved in other grid projects, you will still need to use the grid certificate.

 3. The grid certificate uploaded to a web browser provides you access to several EGI websites e.g., https://goc.egi.eu/portal/ where downtimes on several sites can be tracked.
+Without the grid certificate, you cannot access these sites anymore.
+However, you can track the downtimes of sites associated with SURFsara where the project has resource allocation here - http://web.grid.sara.nl/cgi-bin/eInfra.py